dnajera22/configure-ad/README.md

 <h1 align="center">Setting up Active Directory using Azure</h1>

 <p>In this tutorial we will set up and configure Active Directory in a virtualized Azure environment.
-Then create a Domain Controller, join a client machine to the domain, and manage user accounts.
-Also set up Remote Desktop access for non-administrative users.</p>
+Creating a Domain Controller, joining a client machine to the domain, and managing user accounts.
+We will also set up Remote Desktop access for non-administrative users.</p>

 <h2>Environments and Technologies Used</h2>
 <ul>